Family reunion dinner

 Typically, families will gather for a sumptuous reunion dinner on New Year’s Eve.
-A big homemade meal with multiple dishes, including steamed fish is prepared.
-The tradition of eating fish during the New Year stems from the fact that the Chinese word for “surplus” or “profit” sounds similar to the word for fish.
+A big homemade meal with multiple dishes, including steamed fish, is prepared.
+The tradition of eating fish during as part of the New Year celebrations stems from the fact that the Chinese word for “surplus” or “profit” sounds similar to the word for fish.
 Thus, it is believed that eating fish will bring wealth in the new year.

 In addition, most major cities, including Hong Kong and Shanghai, will put up an impressive display of fireworks around midnight to welcome in the new year.

-You can always tell when Chinese New Year is around the corner because of the festive scarlet decor adorning every street, storefront and home.
+You can always tell when Chinese New Year is around the corner because of the festive scarlet décor adorning every street, storefront, and home.
 The color red is ubiquitous, because it is associated with wealth and good fortune in Chinese culture.
-Red lanterns are hung on the streets, while windows and doors are decorated with posters and papers bearing auspicious characters or phrases.
-Chinese knots, potted kumquats and golden orange trees are also common.
+Red lanterns are hung up in streets, while windows and doors are decorated with posters and papers bearing lucky characters or phrases.
+Chinese knots, potted kumquats, and golden orange trees are also common.

-Customarily, families give their homes a thorough cleaning in the days leading up to New Day’s Day.
-Windows are scrubbed, floors are swept and furniture is dusted in preparation for the new year, sweeping away away the bad luck of the past year.
+Customarily, families give their homes a thorough cleaning in the days leading up to New Year’s Day.
+Windows are scrubbed, floors are swept, and furniture is dusted in preparation for the new year, sweeping away away the bad luck of the past year.
 In addition, dusting is avoided on New Year’s Day, for fear that good fortune will be swept away.

-As the New Year approaches, open-air markets selling decorations, red envelopes, toys, clothes and trinkets are a frenzy of activity.
+As New Year’s Day approaches, open-air markets selling decorations, red envelopes, toys, clothes, and trinkets are a frenzy of activity.
 In Hong Kong and Macau, where it is a tradition to give flowers for Chinese New Year, street markets are also teeming with flowers and potted plants.
-Flowers such as orchids, peonies and narcissus are popular because they are considered especially auspicious.
+Flowers such as orchids and peonies are popular because they are considered especially auspicious.

 Praying at the temple